scotch/sphinx-bootstrap/README.rst

         'disqus_shortname': 'scotchmedia',
     }

 3. Choose your theme.
-  Edit `sphinx-bootstrap.css` at the top of the file you will see this:
+Edit `sphinx-bootstrap.css`.
+At the top of the file you will see this:

     @import "bootstrap-engineauth.min.css";
     /*@import "bootstrap-default.min.css";*/